Faridamukhtar/5G-ORAN-Simulation/README.md

   - **Example Value**: `iq_file.txt`

 ## Configuration File SetUp
-Place the `config.txt` file in the root directory of the simulation project.
+Place the `config.txt` file in the root directory of the `generator` project folder.
 The simulation program will read this file to configure its parameters accordingly.

 ## Running Project
-Compile and Run the project using make:
+Compile and Run the project using make in each of the `generator` and `receiver` directories:
 ```bash
    make run
 ```
+ **IMPORTANT**: YOU HAVE TO RUN RECEIVER BEFORE GENERATOR FOR SUCCESSFUL TRANSMISSION

 ## Output
 - For all transmission modes, a 4-byte aligned output stream will be dumped into the `output.txt` file in the root directory of the simulation project.